 Kings Park Perth.

-In the afternoon you have time at your leisure to explore Perth.
-This small group wildflower tour of Western Australia will come together again for a farewell dinner in the evening.
+Our small group wildflower tour of Western Australia will come together again for a farewell dinner in the evening.

 For all the articles Odyssey Traveller has published for mature aged and senior travellers, click through on this link.

 - Uncovering the Ancient History of Aboriginal Australia

 - Aboriginal Land Use in the Mallee